itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 Developers build a static or [Jekyll](http://jekyllrb.com) site and push it to a Bitbucket repository.
 CloudCannon synchronizes the files and deploys the site live.

 Non-developers log into CloudCannon and update content inline.
-All updates are kept in sync between CloudCannon and Bitbucket.
+All updates are synced between CloudCannon and Bitbucket.

 CloudCannon sites are just static files.
-Compared to a database backed CMS, there are a number of advantages:
+Compared to a database backed CMS, there are many advantages:

 * Less complexity
-* All source files can be stored in Bitbucket
+* All source files are stored in a Bitbucket repository
-* Sites are served faster sites as there’s no backend processing
+* Website load times are  faster sites as there’s no backend processing
 * Minimal security risk

 CloudCannon makes it easier for non-developers:

 * No need to preview content as editing is inline
-* No design breaking changes as developers specify which content non-developers can modify
+* No design breaking changes as developers specify which content non-developers can change
 * Changes can be tested on a live staging site before production with Git branching and multiple environments